11 Remedies For Impetigo, Causes, Signs, & How To Treat It

 Herpes, lice, burn trauma, and insect bites can also trigger the development of impetigo (20).

 However, if you are looking for natural alternatives to manage impetigo and speed up recovery, we have your back.
-Discussed below are the best home remedies that can help in the treatment of this skin infection.
+Discussed below are the best home remedies for skin infections.

 11 Natural Remedies To Treat Impetigo